UNLOCK FREE TRAINING

 Further, as stated in 43-23-18, if any person or entity has engaged in any act or practice that constitutes or will constitute a violation of this chapter, the commission may commence an action in the district court of the county in which the person or entity resides or in the district court of the county in which the act or practice occurred for an injunction to enforce compliance with the chapter or rules adopted by the commission.

-The NDCC 26.1-20-5 notes that all title evidence be examined by a licensed attorney, that a domestic corporation organized for the purpose of insuring title to real property in this state or of insuring against loss by reason of defective titles to real property, or encumbrances on real property or a foreign corporation authorized to do business in this state, may not issue any policy, binder, or certificate unless it has secured from a person, firm, or corporation holding a certificate of authority under chapter 43-01 the record title evidence of the title to be insured, and the title evidence has been examined by a person duly admitted to the practice of law as provided by chapter 27-11.
+The NDCC 26.1-20-5 notes: All title evidence be examined by a licensed attorney, that a domestic corporation organized for the purpose of insuring title to real property in this state or of insuring against loss by reason of defective titles to real property, or encumbrances on real property or a foreign corporation authorized to do business in this state, may not issue any policy, binder, or certificate unless it has secured from a person, firm, or corporation holding a certificate of authority under chapter 43-01 the record title evidence of the title to be insured, and the title evidence has been examined by a person duly admitted to the practice of law as provided by chapter 27-11.

 North Dakota Is An Attorney Close State